vubiostat/acepack/README.md

 `acepack` is an [R](https://www.r-project.org) package that provides two nonparametric methods for multiple regression transform selection.

-The first, Alternative Conditional Expectations (ACE), is an algorithm to find the fixed point of maximal correlation, i.e. it finds a set of transformed response variables that maximizes R^2 using smoothing functions [see Breiman, L., and J.H.
+The first, Alternating Conditional Expectations (ACE), is an algorithm to find the fixed point of maximal correlation, i.e. it finds a set of transformed response variables that maximizes R^2 using smoothing functions [see Breiman, L., and J.H.
 Friedman.